Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

-To illustrate the-third-way, we consider a typical nanodevice with only one electron level, as shown in Fig.~\ref{fig2}A. Although we choose the single-level system for demonstration due to the simplicity, it is worth emphasizing that the following discussions can be readily generalized to bulk systems.
-The single-level nanodevice also has the great advantage of scalability and tunability, and it has many realizations such as single molecular junction and quantum dot system that have shown promise for energy applications~\cite{QD_TE,nano2,SMJ1,SMJ2}.
+The single-level nanodevice also has the great advantage of scalability and tunability, and it has many realizations such as single molecular junction, quantum dot, and quantum-point-contact system that have shown promise for energy applications~\cite{QD_TE,nano2,SMJ1,SMJ2}.
 The transfer kinetics is described as follows~\cite{ME1,ME2}: An electron can hop from the $v$ $(=L,R)$ lead into the single level with rate $\Gamma^vf^v$; When the level is occupied by an electron, the electron can escape to the $v$ lead with rate $\Gamma^v(1-f^v)$.
-Here $f^v=[e^{(\varepsilon_0-\mu^v)/(k_BT)}]^{-1}$ denotes the Fermi-Dirac distribution at the $v$ lead with $\varepsilon_0$ being the energy of the single level. $\Gamma^v$ is proportional to the system-lead coupling and the density of state of the lead $v$ at $\varepsilon_0$, so that $\Gamma^v$ is generally temperature-dependent~\cite{TDOS1,TDOS2}.
+Here $f^v=[e^{(\varepsilon_0-\mu^v)/(k_BT)}+1]^{-1}$ denotes the Fermi-Dirac distribution at the $v$ lead with $\varepsilon_0$ being the energy of the single level. $\Gamma^v$ is proportional to the system-lead coupling and the density of state of the lead $v$ at $\varepsilon_0$, so that $\Gamma^v$ is generally temperature-dependent~\cite{TDOS1,TDOS2}.

 Periodic temperature fluctuation is imposed on the whole system, following Refs.~\cite{ZLWang1,ZLWang2,ZLWang3}.
-Without loss of generality, we adopt the square-wave fluctuation that is convenient for theoretical analysis and can be decomposed as linear superpositions of sine functions~\cite{note3}.
-As such, the ambient temperature switches between high temperature $T_A$ and low temperature $T_B$, each with duration time $T_p$.
-Accordingly, the system's evolution can be divided into two ensembles, of which the parameters are denoted with the corresponding superscript A and B, respectively.
+Without loss of generality, we adopt the square-wave fluctuation that is convenient for theoretical analysis and can be decomposed as linear superpositions of periodic sine functions.
+The square-wave approximation is also justified since the temperature relaxation timescale in metallic leads can be very fast, even up to picosecond.
+Thus, once the fluctuation period is much larger than the relaxation time in metallic leads, the fluctuation can be safely approximated as an abrupt change.
+Moreover, we checked the fluctuation with smooth change, e.g., a single-frequent sine or cosine function.
+The results do not change qualitatively.
+In fact, any smooth (and even stochastic) temperature change protocols can be trotterized (decomposed) into step-wise discretized protocol.